stromhalm/aws-serverless-print-server/README.md

 ## AWS Setup

-### Minimal IAM Policy (Recommended)
+### Minimal IAM policy for running the client

-Create an IAM user with only the necessary SQS permissions for client applications:
+Allows the client to receive jobs from its SQS queue and download files from S3.
+Scope resources to your account/region as needed.

 ```json
 {